PoisotLab/MS_network_els/els_networks.md

 position in the network across space, regardless of the species they interact with at every location.

-# Section 4
+# From the regional species pool to local structured communities

 - distributions and species interactions

-    - Cazelles
-    - Araujo
-    - Lessard geographic species pool
-- ???
+- coexistence theory

-- ???
+- assembly dynamics

 # Conclusion